 Doug Dornbos, B.A.-business, is owner of Cherry Capital Cab and Grand Traverse Limousine.
 He has been in the transportation business locally since 2007.

 Chris Doyal, a commercial photographer for over 20 years, owned a studio in South Bend, IN.
 His specialty areas include product and underwater photography.
-Chris majored in photography at Purdue University and is currently the ecommerce manager for Goodwill Industries of Northern Michigan, Inc.
+Chris is currently the ecommerce manager for Goodwill Industries of Northern Michigan, Inc.

-Gael Eschelweck, A.A., is an accomplished classical and Spanish guitarist.
-She performs for weddings and other local events.
-Gael taught guitar classes for TCAPS and gives private lessons.
+Gael Eschelweck, A.A., is a professional classical and Spanish guitarist.
+She performs for weddings and other public and private events.
+Gael also teaches guitar classes for TCAPS.

 Richard Fidler, M.S.-biology, Ed.D-education, was a Traverse City high school biology teacher for over 30 years.
 He is a “practicing botanist” with ongoing involvement in local outdoor groups and organizations.

-Tina Norris Fields, M.A.-leadership, B.S.-Bus/CIS, owns Tall Pines Computer Training and specializes in facilitating adult computer mastery.
+Tina Norris Fields, M.A.-leadership, B.S.-Bus/CIS, owns Tall Pines Computer Training and specializes in facilitating computer mastery for both adults and children.
 Her background includes database systems development, adult education, and genealogical research.

 Holly Finch, B.A., is President of Frost Hill Financial Services, LLC.
 She is a QuickBooks ProAdvisor and a member of the American Institute of Professional Bookkeepers.
 She has worked in finance since 1992.